zt-x/Yahboom_BalanceCar_DOC_en/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Yabo Smart STM32 balance car V2.0 BSP driving database document
+Yahboom Self-balancing Robot V2.0 BSP driving database document
 ==========================================

 .. toctree::